kaelonR/swcombine-prospecting-results/README.md

 - Web Server with the ability to always serve app/public/index.php regardless of the URL of each request (e.g. Nginx or Apache, the Docker setup uses Nginx)
 - MariaDB database server.

-You'll need to set up the web server such that `/app/public` is the root directory (with requests that start with `/assets` being allowed access to the `/app/assets` folder), and such that regardless of the URL, the web server always loads up `app/public/index.php`.
+You'll need to configure the web server such that `/app/public` is the root directory (with requests that start with `/assets` being allowed access to the `/app/assets` folder), and such that regardless of the URL, the web server always loads up `app/public/index.php`.
 If you're using Nginx, you can use this repo's [nginx.conf file](https://github.com/kaelonR/swcombine-prospecting-results/blob/main/nginx.conf) as a reference for configuring your own Nginx server.

 Finally, you'll need to set your database credentials in `app/init.php` line 10.